EW0824/jobGPT/README.md

 A cover letter generator for the UCLA 35L Project.

 ## LLM
-LangChain only supports Node version >= 18
+1. LangChain only supports Node version >= 18
+2. Please run `npm install --force` when installing LangChain

 ## Backend